MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 6. Select **Save and Close**.

 > [!WARNING]
 > There is no relationship between the Guide view configuration record and the saved view.
-If you delete the target view or entity, a fetch of the data will fail, and data won't be shown on HoloLens.
+If you delete the target view or table, a fetch of the data will fail, and data won't be shown on HoloLens.

 ## Step 4: Use the App Designer to add specific guides to the list that is shown in the view